 Audience: Medical students

-Module 1 - Understanding Health and Health Promotion for People with ID is a case-based curriculum designed for LEND and UCEDD trainees to learn more about the adult phase of the life and healthcare for individuals with ID.
+Module 1 - Understanding Health and Health Promotion for People with ID is a case-based curriculum focusing on the adult phase of the life and healthcare for individuals with ID.

 Module 2 - Communication Skills - in the context of health and wellness.
-This module increase knowledge and skills about communicating with people with intellectual and developmental disabilities (I/DD) regarding written communication, people first language, technology and more.
+This module increases participants knowledge and skills about communicating with individuals with intellectual and developmental disabilities (I/DD) regarding written communication, people first language, technology and more.

 Please provide us with your input/feedback on both modules by filling out the Module 1 Survey and/or Module 2 Survey.